mrdvince/anga/README.md

 	conda create --name py39 python=3.9.2
 	conda activate py39
 	```
-alternatively, use virtual environments if you don't have anaconda installed.
+alternatively, use virtual environments if you don't have Anaconda installed.

 2. Clone the repository (if you haven't already!), and navigate to the `anga` folder.
 Then, install several dependencies.
 ```bash